The Voice + (Brazilian TV series): Production

 The series is part of The Voice franchise and is based on a similar competition format in the Netherlands, entitled The Voice Senior.
 The Voice + is a competition aimed at the elderly over 60 years.

 The first season was shown on Sundays, in the afternoon, as well as the children's version and the first year of the adult version.
 There were a total of twelve episodes in that first screening.
 The program was also shown on the Multishow channel, Mondays, at an alternative time.

 Coaches and hosts

 Coaches

 On October 23, Claudia Leitte, Mumuzinho and Daniel were announced as coaches.
 The fourth chair would initially be occupied by the rapper Emicida, who ended up leaving the reality afterwards.
 On October 30, Ludmilla was confirmed as the fourth coach.

 On December 16, 2021, Fafá de Belém was announced as a new coach in place of Claudia.
-Daniel and Mumuzinho had to be replaced by Carlinhos Brown and Toni Garrido in the second season, due to some scheduling issues.
+Daniel and Mumuzinho had to be replaced by Carlinhos Brown and Toni Garrido in the second season, due to scheduling issues.